christospetrop/MessageProcessor/README.md

 ## Build and Run

-To build, run `mvn clean install` or extract from eclipse or netbeans.
+To build, run `mvn clean install` or extract from eclipse or netbeans as an executable JAR.

 To run  `java -jar messageProcessor-0.0.1-SNAPSHOT`.